By: Kendall Jones on May 22nd, 2020

 The Do’s & Don’ts of Scaffold Safety in Construction

 The key issue to safety when working on scaffolding boils down to whether or not the scaffold is safe to work on.
 This means working on scaffolding that has been erected by trained professionals under the supervision of a competent person and that the scaffold has been properly inspected before use.
-It is also important that each worker is equipped with proper protective equipment and have been thoroughly trained on safe work practices when working on scaffolding.
+It is also important that each construction worker is equipped with proper protective equipment and has been thoroughly trained on safe work practices when working on scaffolding.

 Because the OSHA standards for scaffolding in construction are extremely detailed, we can’t cover all the rules and requirements for each specific type of scaffold and every situation.
 Instead, we’ve created a general list of do’s and don’ts for scaffold safety in construction.
 You can find all of the OSHA standards for scaffolds in construction here.

 Get retrained when additional hazards present themselves due to changes at the jobsite or if the type of scaffold, fall protection or falling objects protection changes.
-You can also be required to receive additional training if your boss feels that your initial training was not adequately retained.
+You can also be required to receive additional scaffolding safety training if your boss feels that your initial training was not adequately retained.

 Before getting on a scaffold check to make sure that a competent person has inspected the scaffold before the work shift and that it is safe to use and in proper working order.
 Scaffolds can only be erected, dismantled, altered or moved under the direct supervision of a competent person by trained personnel.
 If you are ever unsure regarding the safety of a scaffold check with a supervisor before use.

 Always wear your hard hat when working on, under or around a scaffold.
 You should also get a good sturdy, non-skid pair of work boots and consider using tool lanyards when working on scaffolds.

 Be mindful of coworkers working above and below you at all times, as well as others working on the scaffold.
 If you witness improper use on or around a scaffold you should stop what you are doing and notify a supervisor.